GabielPinFer/GabielPinFer/README.md

-- Hi, I’m Gabriel Pinheiro Ferrari, 19 year old;
+- Hi, I’m Gabriel Pinheiro Ferrari, 20 year old;
-- I’m interested in programming embedded systems, astronomy and soccer;
+- I’m interested in programming embedded systems;
 - I’m currently learning English, eletronic systems, programming methods;
 - This is a code repository to my own codes and those developed with colaborates.